 The raw values that are collected are called indicators.
-They are summarized into the following sub-categories:
+There are two primary categories of KPIs:

 - Quantitative facts: These are specific values (typically a numerical value) that is removed from personal feeling or interpretations.

 - Qualitative values: On the other hand, these values are based on personal feelings or opinions, and assigned a numeric value to represent these interpretations.

 Some key performance indicator examples used in manufacturing could include: defect rate, 10/10 customer satisfaction cycle time, rejection rate, utilization, availability ratio, mean time to repair, etc. A popular KPI used in Lean organizations is OEE (Overall Equipment Effectiveness).
 Managers can use this tool to measure the success of their production line, cycle time, and the quality of products being manufactured.

 As an example, we’ll look at a facility that wants to reduce downtime in the production process.
 A manager will want to choose the KPIs that will drive the desired behavior in order to meet this objective.
 This may include total downtime, the events/actions that contribute to downtime, changeover time, and OEE availability.